Chilinot/blog/1-building_a_micro_service_based_system.md

 But for this blogpost I'm going with the "8 hour valid" solution since it's the simplest to implement.

 #### Public/Private Key Change

+TODO: Explain issues, and some simple solutions

+## Frontend
+TODO: